mdroste/mdroste.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

+Hi!
+I am a postdoctoral fellow with the Stanford Initiative for Business, Taxation, and Society for the academic year 2024-2025.
+In fall 2025, I will join the Department of Economics at the University of Southern California as an assistant professor.

 I study macroeconomics and public finance.
 I have broad research interests in the real effects of fiscal and monetary policy.
-I am a postdoctoral fellow with the Stanford Initiative for Business, Taxation, and Society for the academic year 2024-2025.
-In fall 2025, I will join the Department of Economics at the University of Southern California as an assistant professor.

 I received a Ph.D. in economics from Harvard University in 2024, and a BA in economics and mathematics from Swarthmore College in 2014.

-You can contact me by email at [mdroste@fas.harvard.edu](mailto:mdroste@fas.harvard.edu).
+You can contact me by email at [mdroste@stanford.edu](mailto:mdroste@stanford.edu).